 10. Bounce: Display a parabolic bounce, simulating the motion of an object bouncing.

-That’s CSS easing function aka animation timing function in Saola Animate.
-Easing can bring about a huge effect on the feel of change.
-So, don’t forget to pick the right easing function to create stunning animated HTML5 content.
+That’s CSS easing in Saola Animate.
+Don’t forget to pick the right easing to create stunning animations.